Yandex Cloud

 Danila N.

-You can reserve a static public IP address to use later for accessing cloud resources.
+You can reserve a public static IP address to use it later to access cloud resources.

 Note